 About 21st Century Health Care Consultants.

-Today 21st Century has 23 full time employees located at its Florida headquarters and has satellite offices in Sugar Land, Texas (a suburb of Houston), Dallas, Los Angeles and Chicago.
+Today 21st Century has 50+ full-time employees located at its Florida headquarters and has satellite offices in Sugar Land, Texas (a suburb of Houston), Dallas, Los Angeles, and Chicago.
 During its existence, 21st Century has obtained licensure and accreditation for over 1000 health care organizations.
-We have assisted clients in the establishment of such Home Care Businesses in 43 of the 50 states.
+We have assisted clients in the establishment of such Home Care Businesses.

 Unlike most companies who offer diluted consulting in many different areas, we offer and pride ourselves at being the best in this one area of “Medicare, Medicaid, and Private Duty Accreditation Preparation and Certification”.

 Contact us for more information and no-obligation consultation about Medicare accreditation.